 [END FIGURE 1.11 HERE]

 For AR6 WGI, the period 1995–2014 is used as a baseline to calculate the changes in future climate using model projections and also as a ‘modern’ or ‘recent past’ reference period when estimating past observed warming.
 The equivalent period in AR5 was 1986–2005, and in SR1.5, SROCC and SRCCL it was 2006–2015.
 The primary reason for the different choice in AR6 is that 2014 is the final year of the historical CMIP6 simulations.
-These simulations subsequently assume different emission scenarios and so choosing any later baseline end date would require selecting a particular emissions scenario.
-For certain assessments, the most recent decade possible (e.g. 2010–2019 or 2011–2020, depending on the availability of observations) is also used as a reference period (see Cross Chapter Box 2.3 in Chapter 2).
+These simulations subsequently assume different emissions scenarios and so choosing any later baseline end date would require selecting a particular emissions scenario.
+For certain assessments, the most recent decade possible (e.g., 2010–2019 or 2011–2020, depending on the availability of observations) is also used as a reference period (Cross-Chapter Box 2.3).

-Figure 1.12 shows changes in observed global mean surface temperature (GMST) relative to 1850–1900 and illustrates observed global warming levels for a range of reference periods that are either used in AR6 or were used in previous IPCC Reports.
+Figure 1.12 shows changes in observed global mean surface temperature (GMST) relative to 1850–1900 and illustrates observed global warming levels for a range of reference periods that are either used in AR6 or were used in previous IPCC reports.
 This allows changes to be calculated between different periods and compared to previous assessments.
-For example, AR5 assessed the change in GMST from the 1850–1900 baseline to 1986–2005 reference period as 0.61 (0.55–0.67) °C, whereas it is now assessed to be 0.69 (0.52–0.82) °C using improved GMST datasets (also see Cross-Chapter Box 2.3 in Chapter 2).
+For example, AR5 assessed the change in GMST from the 1850–1900 baseline to 1986–2005 reference period as 0.61°C [0.55°C to 0.67°C], whereas it is now assessed to be 0.69°C [0.52°C to 0.82°C] using improved GMST datasets (Cross-Chapter Box 2.3).

-The commonly used metric for global surface warming tends to be global mean surface temperature (GMST) but, as shown in Figure 1.11, climate model simulations tend to use global surface air temperature (GSAT).
+The commonly used metric for global surface warming tends to be GMST but, as shown in Figure 1.11, climate model simulations tend to use global surface air temperature (GSAT).
 Although GMST and GSAT are closely related, the two measures are physically distinct.
 GMST is a combination of land surface air temperatures (LSAT) and sea surface temperatures (SSTs), whereas GSAT is surface air temperatures over land, ocean and ice.
 A key development in AR6 is the assessment that long-term changes in GMST and GSAT differ by at most 10% in either direction, with low confidence in the sign of any differences (see Cross Chapter Box 2.3 for details).

-Three future reference periods are used in AR6 WGI for presenting projections: near-term (2021–2040), mid-term (2041–2060) and long-term (2081–2100) (see Figure 1.11).
+Three future reference periods are used in AR6 WGI for presenting projections: near term (2021–2040), mid-term (2041–2060) and long-term (2081–2100; Figure 1.11).
 In AR6, 20-year reference periods are considered long enough to show future changes in many variables when averaging over ensemble members of multiple models, and short enough to enable the time dependence of changes to be shown throughout the 21st century.
-Projections with alternative recent baselines (such as 1986–2005 or the current WMO climate normal period of 1981–2010) and a wider range of future reference periods are presented in the Interactive Atlas.
-Note that ‘long-term’ is also sometimes used to refer to durations of centuries to millennia when examining past climate, as well as future climate change beyond the year 2100.
-Cross-Chapter Box 2.1 in Chapter 2 discusses the paleo reference periods used in AR6.
+Projections with alternative recent baselines (such as 1986–2005 or the current WMO climate-normal period of 1981–2010) and a wider range of future reference periods are presented in the Interactive Atlas.
+Note that ‘long term’ is also sometimes used in a more general sense to refer to durations of centuries to millennia when examining past climate, as well as future climate change beyond the year 2100.
+Cross-Chapter Box 2.1 discusses the paleo-reference periods used in AR6.

 [START FIGURE 1.12 HERE]